 The comic started with the veggie pizza, topped with eggplant, green peppers and zucchini, and made with a whole-wheat crust.

-"This a good way for people of your ilk, who don't like vegetables, to incorporate them," Mrs. Obama said.
+"This a good way for people of your ilk, who don't like vegetables, to incorporate them," Mrs. Obama said of the pizza.

 Leno dipped his apple in the honey, and took a bite.
 He got a big round of applause.

-Mrs. Obama also discussed her forthcoming book, American Grown, which will be published in May.
+Mrs. Obama segued to her forthcoming book, American Grown, which will be published in May.
 The book cover was flashed onscreen.

 "It's about the Kitchen Garden," she said.
-Asked if the White House will ever have a cattle herd to go along with the beehive and the garden, Mrs. Obama said no, and credited First Dog Bo.
+Asked if the White House will ever have a cattle herd to go along with the beehive and the garden, Mrs. Obama said no, and credited First Dog Bo: He'd chase them.

 Asked by Leno if she has any veggies she doesn't like, Mrs. Obama said beets.

-Leno had a surprise for Mrs. Obama: He took out a plate of beets, and offered her some.
+Leno turned the tables on Mrs. Obama: He took out a plate of beets, and offered her some.